atodorov/atodorov.github.com/source/_posts/2014-02-19-7-years-1400-bugs-red-hat-qa.markdown

 [RHBZ #1025289](https://bugzilla.redhat.com/show_bug.cgi?id=1025289) for example.
-As it [turned out](/blog/2013/12/24/upstream-test-suite-status-of-fedora-20/) lots of packages don't have any test suites at all and those which do don't always execute it automatically in %check.
-I've promised myself to work on improving this but still haven't had time to work on it.
+As it [turned out](/blog/2013/12/24/upstream-test-suite-status-of-fedora-20/) lots of packages don't have any test suites at all and those which do don't always execute them automatically in %check.
+I've promised myself to improve this but still haven't had time to work on it.
 Hopefully by March I will have something in the works.

 2014 - Fedora QA improvement